pippinbarr/cart253-2018/modules/libraries-p5-sound/libraries-p5-sound.md

 ## Futher investigation

 - All this enabled us to get a __deeper picture__ of this aspect of the `p5.sound` library...
-- ... and to start to __envisage how we might use it__ (we see we can play sounds, pause them, loop them, reverse them, beat detect them, pan them, change their playback rate, etc.)
+- ... and to start to __envisage how we might use it__ (we see we can play sounds, pause them, loop them, reverse them, use beat detection on them, pan them, change their playback rate, etc.)

 ---